MrJurgenWillems/Habilitation/README.md

 while counter balancing the negative effects related to normative individual and collective resistances.

-Article 4 (Willems, Andersson, Jegers, & Renz, 2017) takes qualitative approach to leadership dynamics by framing it in the organizational literature on dominant coalitions in leadership teams.
+Article 4 (Willems et al. 2017) takes qualitative approach to leadership dynamics by framing it in the organizational literature on dominant coalitions in leadership teams.
 In doing so, we answer the call that nonprofit governance research should focus more on processes outside the boundaries of governance boards, especially for nonprofit organizations.
 In particular, we suggest and elaborate concrete steps with respect to the advantages of a leadership coalition perspective to focus more on the behavioral and informal aspects of governance.
 Through a comparative case analysis of five nonprofit organizations, we explore contingencies between characteristics of nonprofit leadership coalitions and governance quality.
-We identify two dimensions to classify leadership coalitions: centralized versus diffused influence and specific versus holistic influence.
+We identify two dimensions to classify leadership
+coalitions: centralized versus diffused influence and specific versus holistic influence.
 These dimensions are subsequently related with observed governance quality.
 We frame our finding in the existing literature on group faultlines, which are socially constructed dividing lines within groups, and we discuss the importance of establishing a balanced coalition between a weak or non-existing and a strong dominant coalition to ensure high governance quality.
 We also present propositions on how governance quality and its various sub-dimensions can be studied as a complex, nonlinear intermediate concept between coalitional aspects of leadership groups and nonprofit organizational performance.

 Further exploring and applying the concept of performance reputation
 --------------------------------------------------------------------